ArkEcosystemArchive/docs-legacy/docs/exchanges/migrating-to-ark-core.md

 ---
-title: "Migrating your Tools from Ark Node to Ark Core"
+title: "Migrating your Tools from ARK Node to ARK Core"
 ---
-# Migrating your Tools from Ark Node to Ark Core
+# Migrating your Tools from ARK Node to ARK Core

 ## Introduction

-This article will guide you through the steps required to migrate your tools and applications from Ark Node to Ark Core v2.
+This article will guide you through the steps required to migrate your tools and applications from ARK Node to ARK Core v2.

 ## Posting Transactions

-In Ark Node you would post your signed transactions to the P2P API at `http://127.0.0.1:4002/peer/transactions` and receive a list of transaction IDs.
+In ARK Node you would post your signed transactions to the P2P API at `http://127.0.0.1:4002/peer/transactions` and receive a list of transaction IDs.

-This endpoint is still available in Ark Core.
+This endpoint is still available in ARK Core.
 However, you are now advised to use `http://127.0.0.1:4003/api/v2/transactions` to post your transactions.
 It behaves the same way as the P2P API but has no risk of being deprecated as it is integrated into the new Public API.

 **This new endpoint will return you three lists of transaction IDs:**